Data Analysis - Needs Assessment

 No data to display, enter information below then clich the Submit button to the right!

-When teachers engage students in processing new content, the percentage of students in grades 3rd-5th meeting proficiency in the area of Math will increase from 84% to 87% by May 2024, measured by the Florida Assessment of Student Thinking (F.A.S.T.).
+When teachers set and communicate high expectations for each student, the percentage of students in the low 25% making gains in the area of Math will increase from 76% to 78% by May 2025, measured by the Florida Assessment of Student Thinking (F.A.S.T.).

 (View Marzano Model)